khalid-hussain/shaheen/chap11.md

 Badr bin Mughira replied, "You are right in your assessment."

-Bashir Bin Hassan said, "I think we're out of the danger zone.
+Bashir bin Hassan said, "I think we're out of the danger zone.
 Let's have your story now."

 Badr bin Mughira gave a brief account of his story while walking.
 After